 Rarely in modern British drama has the combination been so fruitful.
 Her play-writing career began in radio in the 1960s, encompasses numerous acclaimed stage plays, and from the 1990s, has moved more and more into a mixed theatre of text, dance, and music.
 In other words, Churchill has traversed the dramatic spectrum, from word and sound alone in her radio plays, to a greater and greater emphasis on space and movement in her more recent work.

 What themes, then, run across this tremendously varied oeuvre?
 Churchill's dramaturgy is above all the staging of desire, and more particularly the desires of those members of society who are least able to realise them.
 These desires are sometimes erotic, they are almost always political.
 They are desires which social and political structures are unwilling to accommodate - the desires of the oppressed, and most often, of women.
-The drama is in the thwarting of desire, in the betrayal, in Light Shining in Buckinghamshire (1978) of the utopian hopes of the Ranters and Levellers by the Cromwellian party during the English Civil War and, in Mad Forest (1990), the similar sense of incomplete revolution after the overthrow of the Romanian dictator Ceausescu in 1989.
+The drama is in the thwarting of desire, the betrayal, in Light Shining in Buckinghamshire (1978), of the utopian hopes of the Ranters and Levellers by the Cromwellian party during the English Civil War and, in Mad Forest (1990), the similar sense of incomplete revolution after the overthrow of the Romanian dictator Ceausescu in 1989.
 The longing for a different relation between the sexes is expressed with some optimism in Vinegar Tom (1978) and Cloud Nine (1979), but with less assuredness in Top Girls (1982) and Fen (1983).

 Always with Churchill there is the sense that exorbitant, utopian desires must be explored, but at the same time a recognition of the obstacles they come up against.
 Perhaps as a result of this frustration, many of her plays stage a near frenzy of anti-social passion: A Mouthful of Birds (1986), inspired by Euripides' Bacchae, takes as its theme possession by spirits; Serious Money (1987), commercially and critically one of Churchill's most successful plays, satirises the ferociously Bacchanalian behaviour of stockbrokers and City traders; Lives of the Great Poisoners (1998) charts in song and dance the murderous paths of four prisoners from different epochs; and the title character in The Skriker (1994) is a sort of wish-granting demon who alternately satisfies and torments two teenage girls.